Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 In the event, despite their initial unease at encountering a couple of deathworlders and a Robalin, the diggers quickly got over their nerves when they realized there were some genuinely *ancient* Zrrks on offer.
 They sold pretty much instantly, and for more than Ian had expected.

 Then came the other luxuries.
-Entertainment, decorations, sweets, a few gadgets and spare parts...nothing snapped up *quite* as eagerly, but their little bazaar did a roaring trade for a good hour or so.
+Entertainment, decorations, sweets, a few gadgets and spare parts... nothing snapped up *quite* as eagerly, but their little bazaar did a roaring trade for a good hour or so.

 Ian stepped away from it to go explore once it became clear that the Vzk’tk were generally more happy dealing with Dora than with him.
 He ambled as close to the dig site as they’d let him, hoping to get a glimpse of their trenches and finds, but, well, they looked like big holes in a field.
 Whatever was of interest at the bottom didn’t look like much to him, so he returned to the shuttle, put his feet up, and let his thoughts wander.